opnfv/kvmfornfv/docs/all/environment-setup.rst

 ~~~~~~~~~~~~

 Some special CPU features like TSC-deadline timer, invariant TSC and Process posted
-interrupts etc are helpful for latency reduction.
+interrupts, etc, are helpful for latency reduction.

 Below is the CPU information on the baseline test platform.
 ::